opendeepracer/pi-gen-ROSpbian/README.md

    you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

+- **Stage 2 ROS** - ROS system without desktop.
+Useful for headless robots This stage produces the ROSpbian-ROS-base image.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.
+ - **Stage 3** - desktop system including ROS.
+   Here's where you get the full ROS desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspbian image.
+ - **Stage 4** - Normal ROSpbian image.
 System meant to fit on a 4GB card.
-This is the stage that installs most things that make Raspbian friendly to new users like system documentation.
+   This is the stage that installs most things that make ROSpbian friendly to new users like system documentation.

- - **Stage 5** - The Raspbian Full image.
+ - **Stage 5** - The ROSpbian Full image.
 More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.